 A low-level operation of the environmental regulator is underway at the Pike Floodplain.
-The target height of 15.1 m AHD (55 cm above the normal level at the Pike regulator) has now been reached.
-Raising of Lock 5 is not required to undertake this operation but may be considered if greater water exchange on the floodplain is required.
-Planning is underway to pump water to 2 sites at Pike to water regenerating lignum and black box.
+The regulator is being held at the target height of 15.1 m AHD (55 cm above the normal level at the Pike regulator) with lowering back to normal operating levels to commence next week.
+Pumping has commenced at 2 sites higher on the floodplain at Pike to water regenerating lignum and black box.